nimicent/ibmcloud-nextjs-custom-server-express/README.md

 * Install [IBM Cloud CLI](https://github.com/IBM-Cloud/ibm-cloud-cli-release) and restart terminal, type `ibmcloud` to check

 * To minimize number of specifications per deploy you can use an application manifest to deploy to IBM Cloud using [manifest.yml](https://i.imgur.com/OrllgDr.png).
 Change the name and host to what you want them to be.
+Remember to go into root directory for your deploy and make sure you have permissions.

 <p align="center">